 Risk management is an integral part of corporate management at WACKER.
 As a global company, WACKER is exposed to numerous risks directly attributable to our operational activities.
 Starting from an acceptable level of overall risk, the Executive Board decides which risks we should take to utilize opportunities available to the company.
-The goal of risk management at WACKER is to identify risks as early as possible, evaluate them appropriately, and take appropriate steps to reduce them.
+The goal of risk management at WACKER is to identify risks as early as possible, evaluate them adequately, and take appropriate steps to reduce them.
 We define risks as internal and external events that have a negative effect on the attainment of our targets and forecasts.
-Compared with the previous year, we made no fundamental changes to the existing risk management system in 2014.
-The scope of consolidation for risk reporting purposes comprises all WACKER majority shareholdings, as well as companies consolidated using the equity method.
+Compared with the previous year, we made no fundamental changes to the existing risk management system in 2015.
+The scope of consolidation for risk reporting purposes comprises all WACKER majority shareholdings.

 As a specialty-chemical and semiconductor company, we have a particular responsibility to ensure plant safety and to protect health and the environment.
 All our production sites have coordinators who manage plant and workplace safety, alongside health and environmental protection.
 Our risk management complies with legal requirements and is a component in all our decisions and business processes.
 The Executive and Supervisory Boards are regularly informed about the current risk status in the Group and at each business division.